SynBioDex/libSBOLj/README.md

 work with SBOL objects, the functionality to read and write SBOL documents as XML files, and a validator to check the correctness of SBOL models.

+## Getting the libSBOLj source

+The easiest way to get the libSBOLj source is to Clone the github repository:

+    git clone git://github.com/SynBioDex/libSBOLj.git

 ## Building libSBOLj

-First, clone the repository:

-    git clone git://github.com/SynBioDex/libSBOLj.git

 To build libSBOLj use the following command: